Phat-Taupe-Pests/BangazonAPI/README.md

 >Note you need to have a payment types unique ID number to get the correct information

 * You can update the info on a specific payment type by running a Put call to `http://localhost:5000/paymenttype/{paymenttypeID}`
+    * Running a Put requires that you submit the entire object.
+    * Example: `{ "paymentTypeID": 1, "name": "Galleon", "accountNumber": 123459889, "customerID": 1 }`

 * You can delete a payment type by running a Delete call to `http://localhost:5000/paymenttype{paymenttypeID}`

+* You can enter a new payment type by running a Post call to `http://localhost:5000/paymenttype`
+    * You must put a `name`, `accountNumber`, and `customerID` with a Post.
+    * Example: `{ "name": "Knut", "accountNumber": 123459889, "customerID": 1 }`

 ### Order

-* You can access a list of all payment types by running a Get call to `http://localhost:5000/paymenttype`
+* You can access a list of all orders by running a Get call to `http://localhost:5000/order`
-* You can get the information on a single payment type by runnning a Get call to `http://localhost:5000/paymenttype/{paymenttypeID}`
+* You can get the information on a single order by runnning a Get call to `http://localhost:5000/order/{orderID}`
->Note you need to have a payment types unique ID number to get the correct information
+>Note you need to have a order unique ID number to get the correct information

-* You can update the info on a specific payment type by running a Put call to `http://localhost:5000/paymenttype/{paymenttypeID}`
+* You can update the info on a specific order by running a Put call to `http://localhost:5000/order/{orderID}`
+    * Running a Put requires that you submit the entire object.
+    * Example: `{ "orderID": 1, "dateCreated": "2017-07-28T00:00:00", "customerID": 3 }`

+* You can delete an order by running a Delete call to `http://localhost:5000/order{orderID}`

-* You can delete a payment type by running a Delete call to `http://localhost:5000/paymenttype{paymenttypeID}`
+* You can enter a new payment type by running a Post call to `http://localhost:5000/order`
+    * You must put a `customerID` with a Post.
+    * Example: `{ "customerID": 1 }`

 ### Employees